 Our homestay communities welcome our students with open arms into their homes and pridefully, yet with much humility, teach our students the Tico way of life.

-Our Spanish Immersion program not only includes a custom course lead fully in Spanish by our professional trip leaders, but it also includes structured Spanish instruction coupled with a great deal of close cultural interaction.
+Our Spanish Immersion program not only includes a custom course led fully in Spanish by our professional trip leaders, but it also includes structured Spanish instruction coupled with a great deal of close cultural interaction.
 Fully immersed in the language, students get a chance to improve and expand their knowledge of the Spanish language and authentically practice the language through everyday experiences within their homestays, educational and adventure activities, and service projects.
-Because of their dedication to the Spanish language, your students will take advantage of the opportunity to learn first-hand this developing country’s culture.
+Because of their dedication to the Spanish language, your students will take advantage of the opportunity to learn first-hand about this developing country’s culture.

 We use bilingual, professional guides who are trained educators that will be accompanying the group for the duration of your program in Costa Rica.
 These guides work together with the host educator(s).
-They will supervise all activities and will run group meetings, team-building events and debriefs at strategically pre-determined times throughout the trip.
+They will supervise all activities and will run group meetings, team-building events, and debriefs at strategically pre-determined times throughout the trip.

-These instructions and meetings can be run in English, Spanish or a combination of both.
-We are 100% open to your desires and goals for the students’ experience during their visit to Costa Rica.
+These instructions and meetings can be run in English, Spanish, or a combination of both.
+We are 100% open to your desires and goals for the students’ experiences during their visit to Costa Rica.
 In the case that an educator wants to provide this type of program where there is 100% Spanish spoken, we can coordinate the itinerary and curriculum to do so.
 This is something that we can do and have had a great deal of success with in the past.
 Of course, the level of the students’ Spanish will need to be advanced, so we require the host educator’s input on this.
 In certain cases, where important instructions need to be passed along, we can make sure to use both languages.